abd-bangash/lexical-analyzer/README.md

 }

 ### 8. Classes:
-Classes are declared using the blueprint keyword.
+Classes are declared using the blueprint keyword.<br>
 Constructor should be named create.

 ### 9. Access Modifiers: